mako-framework/docs/04_command_line/01_basics.md

 ### Usage

-Mako includes a several useful commands by default.
 To list the available commands just type this in your console:

 	php reactor